NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • It's more appareant that a new update is available.
 • Added an updater, which automatically downloads and installs new updates (optional), even for portable installations.
+• You can now manage the presets of the encoding paramaters of FFmpeg for Gif and Apng too.

 ### Fixed:

 ♦ The DirectX capture method was crashing in some machines when trying to record with the cursor visible.
 ♦ The installer was crashing when the user had no .Net Framework 4.7.2 or newer.
-♦ Wheninserting a new media into an existing project, the app was saving the state to the action stack twice, which caused a crash when trying to undo twice.
+♦ When inserting a new media into an existing project, the app was saving the state to the action stack twice, which caused a crash when trying to undo twice.
+♦ When exporting as images, the app was not resolving the date/time format of the filename.
 ♦ The text of 'Help' button was missing.

 ### Known Bugs: